 Our Masters program admits one or two students per year.
-Admissions standards are high and we expect that competition for placements will be quite stiff.
-We look for very high quality students whose philosophic interests match the expertise of our faculty.
-Potential applicants should check with our Graduate Coordinator, Dr. Todd Calder, at 902-420-5826 regarding their thesis topic prior to making formal application to the program.
+We look for high quality students whose philosophic interests match the expertise of our faculty.
+Potential applicants should check with our Graduate Coordinator, Dr. Todd Calder, at firstname.lastname@example.org, regarding their thesis topic prior to making formal application to the program.
 We are primarily an analytic department and those of us with interests in the history of philosophy study such figures for sake of the insights they provide into contemporary philosophic issues.
-The MA program consists of three full courses (or 6 half courses) and a thesis.
-Students are expected to complete the program within 12 months and work full time at his/her studies.
+The MA program consists of three full courses (or six half courses) and a thesis.
+Students are expected to complete the program within 12 months and to work full time at their studies.

-All questions and inquiries about the program should be directed to Graduate Officer; however, applications and funding requests go directly to the Faculty of Graduate Studies and Research (FGSR).
-Potential applicants are encouraged to study the information below before deciding on whether to apply.
+All questions and inquiries about the program should be directed to the Graduate Coordinator.
+Applications and funding requests go directly to the Faculty of Graduate Studies and Research (FGSR).
+Potential applicants are encouraged to review the information below before deciding to apply.

 A completed application consists of:

-- Two samples of written work in philosophy,
+- Two short samples of written work in philosophy

-- A statement of no more than 500 words of philosophic interests and abilities, and
+- A statement of no more than 500 words of philosophic interests and abilities

-- A statement of no more than 500 words outlining what the student would like to work on in her MA thesis.
+- A statement of no more than 500 words outlining what the student would like to work on in their MA thesis

 Below is a list of Department faculty members and their respective areas of specialization who are available to supervise graduate students.